rvennam/Liberty/README.md

 # Developing Liberty applications on IBM Containers

 This guide will help you

 1) Run a Liberty container on Bluemix with remote administration enabled.

 2) Connect Eclipse to the Liberty container

-3) Start coding and watch your container instantly pick up changes.
+3) Start developing in Eclipse and watch your container instantly pick up changes.

 ### Run Liberty image on IBM Containers.
 ```sh